bbodek/BIOS-611-DataScience/README.md

  For example, to build a figure displaying a bar chart of the top observed UFO shapes, run the following code in the terminal or Rstudio :

 	make figures/top_ufo_shapes.png

+To build the final report (report.pdf) which summarizes results from all analyses conducted, run the following code in the terminal or Rstudio :

+	make report.pdf